Unconventional tunnel magnetoresistance scaling with altermagnets

 Next, we investigate the tunneling of AMTJ with varying CSO layer number.
 With increasing CSO thickness, all three magnetic configurations exhibit exponential decay in transmission.
 However, the decay rates differ significantly: the AP configuration shows the slowest decay (only 31\%), in contrast to 72.7\% and 59.3\% reductions in the P and I states, respectively.
 This trend highlights a persistent transmission channel in the AP configuration that is less sensitive to barrier thickness.
-As a result, the TMR drops anomalously—from 220\% to 40\% and from 137\% to 39\% for P-to-AP and I-to-AP switching, respectively—as the number of CSO layers increases from 1 to 5 (Fig.~\ref{fig5}a).
-The detailed energy-dependent transmissions for different magnetic configurations are shown in Fig.~S3(b)–(c) (Supplementary Material~\cite{Material}).
+As a result, the TMR drops anomalously: from 220\% to 40\% and from 137\% to 39\% for the P-to-AP and I-to-AP switching, respectively, as the number of CSO layers increases from 1 to 5 (Fig.~\ref{fig5}a).
+Theoretically, TMR continues to decay with increasing barrier thickness and asymptotically approaches zero.
+In practice, however, as the tunneling current diminishes with thickness, it may eventually fall below the detection limit of experimental setups.
+These considerations imply two distinct critical thicknesses: one defined by the experimental measurability of the current, and the other by the theoretical vanishing of TMR.
+The relative importance of each depends on the specific material parameters and measurement conditions.
+The detailed energy-dependent transmissions for different magnetic configurations are shown in Fig.~S4(b)–(c) (Supplementary Material~\cite{Material}).